 Fire safety audit shows increased Southwark tower block risk

-There are 174 council-owned high rise residential blocks in Southwark.
-In July 2019 we audited the fire risk assessments (FRA's) for those blocks.
-Our research at the time showed that more than 67% of the blocks had an overall fire safety rating beyond 'tolerable'.
+In July 2019 we audited the fire risk assessments (FRA's) for all Southwark Council owned high rise blocks.
+Our research at the time showed that more than 67% of the 174 blocks had an overall fire safety rating beyond 'tolerable'.

 More than 18 months later, we revisit the fire risk assessments to see what, if anything, has changed.

 Southwark Council publish the fire risk assessments for all their high rise blocks on their website.
 We looked at each assessment and plotted it on a spreadsheet to compare to our previous audit.
-Of the total 174 high rises, updated fire risk assessments had been published for 126 blocks.
+Updated fire risk assessments had been published for 165 blocks.

-Only 19 of these were of 'Tolerable' rating in the first place, the remaining 57 were considered to be of Low/High Moderate or Substantial risk.
+Only 20 of these block were of 'Tolerable' rating in the first place, the remaining 80 were considered to be of Low/High Moderate or Substantial risk.

 In 2019 Southwark Council commented on our previous audit, saying: 'Classifications of Low Moderate or High Moderate do not mean that there are immediate risks to safety but are an indicator that work is required.
 This level of risk is considered to be acceptable in the short term.'